 Make sure to research and choose a system that effectively removes welding fumes from the air.
 By removing these fumes from the work area, you’re protecting the health of your welders and ensuring they can work safely and comfortably.

-International Standards for Welding Fume Removal
+Domestic and International Standards for Welding Fume Removal

 Types of Welding Fume Removal